lrgresearch/gpaw-tools/README.md

 ### benchmarks/
 GPAW has many test scripts for many cases.
 However, new users may need something easy to run and compare.
 Some very easy single file test scripts will be listed [here](https://github.com/lrgresearch/gpaw-tools/tree/main/benchmarks) with some hardware benchmark information.
 Your timings are always welcomed.

+## examples/
+There are [some example calculations](https://github.com/lrgresearch/gpaw-tools/tree/main/examples) given with different usage scenarios.
+Please send us more calculations to include in this folder.

 ## Release notes
 Release notes are listed at [here](https://www.lrgresearch.org/gpaw-tools/releasenotes.html).